Here we’ll go into detail about everything you need to know about the signs, symptoms and effects of high levels, as well as what the normal range is.

 They play an important role in our mental and emotional state.
 Too much testosterone in males or females may also contribute to:

-Treatment for too much testosterone and the risks associated will depend on situation, age, and health status.
+Treatment for high level testosterone and the risks associated will depend on situation, age, and health status.

-Routine physical exams and blood tests can determine if you have too much testosterone.
+Routine physical exams and blood tests can determine if you have a high level of testosterone.